ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 The plugin is loaded and initialized when the CSE starts.
 The [@init](https://api.acmecse.net/acmecse.helpers.PluginManager.html#init){target="_new"} decorated method is called during this phase.

+!!! warning "Access to  CSE components during the initialization phase"
+	The [@init](https://api.acmecse.net/acmecse.helpers.PluginManager.html#init){target="_new"} method is called during the startup of the CSE.
+One must not rely on any other plugin or CSE components or data structures being available during this phase.
+Only the plugin's own initialization should be performed in this method.

+	To perform initialization that depends on other plugins or CSE components, use the [@start](#start---running) method, which for user-provided plugins is called after all plugins and the CSE are fully initialized.
+One can also [subscribe](../development/EventSystem.md#defining-an-event-handler-with-decorators) to the [cseStartup](../development/EventSystem.md#cse-related-events) event to perform initialization after the CSE is fully started.

 The signature of the decorated method is as follows:

 ```python title="Example: Plugin Initialization Decorator"